leofab86/avatar/avatar/README.md

 # Todo
 • Build a ui for the load test app.
+Config for load test should include option to choose a page that will be load tested.
+Config gives options for:
+    • amount of data (
+        no data,
+        small list - list of school systems large list - list of classes
+    )
+    • SSR - with data loaded
+    • SSR - with subsequent api call
+    • SPA - with subsequent api call
+Add option to cache resources

 • learn / setup caching

+• create caching module

 • Move reactserver to separate microservice